Skip to main content

 Australia’s first muscle car, the XR Falcon GT

 During the time of the second generation, Ford killed off the US Falcon.
 They tried to convince their Australian arm to adopt the Torino, but that was too big.
 The only thing they could do was develop a uniquely Australian Falcon, the XA.
 While the XA GTHO Phase 4 never reached production, a dramatically styled new coupe was introduced to take it’s place on the track.
 The leftover parts from the Phase 4 were used in the GT RPO83 coupe.
 The XA was succeeded by the XB.
 The XB was the car that allowed the third generation Falcon to reach its full potential, briefly outselling the Holden HJ.
 The XB also put the Falcon on the world stage, appearing in Mad Max.
 The XC was the final third generation model, and it demonstrated Ford’s engineering capability by introducing new engines designed to meet stringent new emissions standards while producing more power.
 The XC also gave us the famous one-two finish at Bathurst with Allan Moffat and Colin Bond.
-There was no XC GT, the GT had been replaced by the softer GXL
+There was no XC GT, the GT had been replaced by the softer GXL.

 The most famous finish in Bathurst history